skypilot-org/skypilot/llm/vicuna-llama-2/README.md

 In this recipe, we will show how to train your own Vicuna on Llama 2, using SkyPilot to easily find available GPUs  on the cloud, while reducing costs to only ~\$300.

+[^1]: Technically, as long as you don't have 700M monthly active users.
+See [license](https://github.com/facebookresearch/llama/blob/main/LICENSE).

 ### Prerequisites